WebHotelier/webpack-fast-refresh/README.md

 # webpack-fast-refresh

-React Fast Refresh plugin and loader for webpack@5+
+React Fast Refresh plugin and loader for webpack

 # Usage